Sunshines01/100-days-of-code-python/Password_manager/README.md

 ## Features

-- **Generate Strong Passwords**: Automatically creates cryptographically secure passwords with customizable length and character sets (uppercase, lowercase, digits, symbols).
+- **Generate Strong Passwords**: Automatically creates secure passwords with customizable length and character sets (uppercase, lowercase, digits, symbols).
-- **Copy to Clipboard**: Generated passwords are instantly copied to your clipboard for easy pasting — no need to expose sensitive data on screen.
+- **Copy to Clipboard**: Generated passwords are instantly copied to your clipboard for easy pasting.
-- **Local Storage**: All credentials (website, username/email, and password) are stored securely on your local machine using encrypted storage.
+- **Local Storage**: All credentials (website, username/email, and password) are stored on your local machine.
 - **Search by Website**: Quickly retrieve saved login information by entering the name of the website.
 - **Secure & Private**: No data is sent over the internet.
 Everything stays on your device.

 ## How to Use

 1. **Save a New Password**
    Run the script and choose to generate a password.
 Enter the website name and your email.
-The app will generate a strong password, save it encrypted, and copy it to your clipboard.
+The app will generate a strong password, save it, and copy it to your clipboard.

 2. **Retrieve a Password**
    Select the search option and enter the name of the website.
-The stored email and password will be decrypted and displayed (or the password will be copied to clipboard for security).
+The stored email and password will be displayed.